 If you or a loved one was injured or killed in a Baton Rouge 18-wheeler accident, you may be entitled to compensation for costs resulting from the accident, including medical bills, vehicle repairs, and lost wages.
 You may also be entitled to compensation for intangible losses, like pain and suffering and loss of consortium.

-For help filing a claim, contact the Morris Bart law firm today at (225) 341-5694 for a free consultation.
+If you need help filing a claim, contact Morris Bart today at (225) 341-5694 for a free consultation.

 Can You Sue for an Accident Involving an 18-Wheeler?